 1.1.
 How to get to the historical center of Istanbul

-Of course, if you have money to spare, you can always opt for taxi: check this link for approximate fares and official airport taxi.
-The fare would be around 45 Turkish liras.
+Of course, if you have money to spare, you can always opt for taxi: just agree on the price first.
 You should consider that while taxi is definitely the most comfortable way to get to the city center, it will not always be the quickest.
 Well, traffic jams are bound to happen in big cities like Istanbul.

 Another way is by metro, but it is not a direct line.
 You will see the sign pointing to the subway when you get out of the arrivals area.
 Take the red line M1 and get off at Zeytinburnu station: here you will change to the tram (or light railway) T1 towards Eminonu or Kabatas and get off at Sultanahmet station.
 To make it easier for you to understand the route, take a look at this map.
 As for the ticket cost: tokens are used to pay for subway/tram, and 1 token costs 5 liras.
 You will need 2 to get to the city and 2 to get back, and it will cost you 20 liras, while you can get 5 tokens for 17 liras.
 You can buy them at the ticketing machines in the airport at the subway station.

 If you finish your visit to Istanbul at Grand Bazaar, take the tram T1 at Beyazit (towards Bağcılar) station back to Zeytinburnu, and change to the metro to the airport.